Family Support – BHT

 - Develop opportunities and relationships with state agencies, schools, community organizations, professionals, hospitals, universities, and others to increase knowledge, collaboration, and stakeholder involvement.

-The ideal candidate has a high level of knowledge and experience in meeting the needs of families of children with disabilities.
+The ideal candidate has a high level of knowledge and experience in meeting the needs of BIPOC, low- & moderate-income communities, and individuals with limited English proficiency.

 - Exceptional communication skills.
 Knowledge of principles of family and person-centered care, strength-based assessment, and collaboration with professionals.
 Understands and observes compliance with confidentiality requirements under FERPA and HIPAA.